Image Text Translation API Endpoint

 application/json

-By default, the inline image translation API endpoint always returns a JSON Object containing the BASE64 encoded image output or a direct link to the output image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗. if one the other side, the blob parameter (documented above) is set to true, the raw image binary content is returned instead.
+By default, the image text translation API endpoint returns a JSON Object containing the translated image as BASE64 encoded image output or a direct link to the translated image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗.
+If the blob parameter (documented above) is set to true, the raw image binary content is returned instead.

 Fields Type Description